FooBarWidget/daemon_controller/doc/OPTIONS.md

 Command to stop the daemon with, e.g. "/etc/rc.d/nginx stop".

 If no stop command is given (i.e., `nil`), then will stop the daemon by sending signals to the PID written in the PID file.
+See [Stop flow](STOP-FLOW.md) for how that works.

 ### restart_command (default: nil)